vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 #### Ingress resource lacks the necessary annotations

-A Kubernetes Ingress resource is designated to be TLS-terminated at the NGINX controller when the following annotations are present:
+A Kubernetes Ingress resource is designated as TLS-terminated at the NGINX controller when the following annotations are present:

 ```
 Annotations: